puremourning/vimspector/README.md

 # Debug adapter configuration

-For more information on the configuration of `.vimspector.json`, take a look at the Getting Started section of the [Vimspector website][website].
+For an introduction to the configuration of `.vimspector.json`, take a look at the Getting Started section of the [Vimspector website][website].

+For full explanation, including how to use variables, substitutions and how to specify exception breakpoints, see [the docs](vimspector-ref).

 Current tested with the following debug adapters.